kachurovskiy/nanoels/h4/README.md

 - G18 - ZX plane

 Sample command `G1 X5 Z2 F100` will move the cutter to X=5mm, Z=2mm at 100 mm/sec in absolute metric mode.

+GCode can be generated using e.g. https://kachurovskiy.github.io/lathecode/

+### More modes are coming!

+Please start a new discussion to let me know which mode you think should be added next.